Feeling Unprepared? 5 Questions You Have to Ask at IEP Meeting

-IEP meetings can be information overload, even when you are prepared.
-You are bombarded by teacher reports, evaluation summaries and suggestions for your child’s academic future.
+Feb 13, 2022 Individualized Education Program or IEP meetings can result in information overload, even when you are prepared.
+You are bombarded by teacher reports, evaluation summaries, and suggestions for your child’s academic future.
 IT IS A LOT!

 SLP’s Advice on IEP Meeting